brimdata/zui/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us fix a problem in Brim
+about: Create a report to help us fix a problem in Zui
 title: ''
 labels: bug
 assignees: ''